From Abracadabra to Zombies | View All

 The mind is thought to be the seat of perception, self-consciousness, thinking, believing, remembering, hoping, desiring, willing, judging, analyzing, evaluating, reasoning, etc.

 There is probably no more fascinating topic in philosophy or neurology than mind or consciousness.
 Yet, despite the fact that the human mind has made it possible to gain all the understanding of the world and ourselves that we now possess, it has done precious little to help us understand itself.
 For example, memory is something we all have to some degree or another.
 Yet, we do not fully understand the nature of memory, and several models of memory are equally plausible.
 Some models, however, seem more intelligible than others.
 When trying to understand something like Alzheimer's disease, for example, the view of the mind as identical to or emergent from the brain has advantages over the mind as an immaterial substance existing independently of the brain.
 For the immaterialist, the mind has no parts and there is no plausible way to determine how various mental activities like memory, sense perception, and self-awareness are related to one another.
+It is not even clear what 'subconscious' could mean in a mind that knows no parts.
 We may not know exactly how neural networks give rise to particular memories, but we do know how brain diseases like Alzheimer's disease disrupt neural connections essential to memories.
 Amyloid plaques and neurofibrillary tangles explain why various mental and physical functions cease.
 There is no plausible explanation for loss of memory or other sensory functions possible with the mind as spirit hypothesis.
 The usual explanation is that the mind somehow works in parallel with the brain, but there seems to be little in favor of this notion except that it is consistent with the concept of the mind as an immaterial, independent substance.
 To be plausible, there must be more to an idea than that it is consistent with another idea that is not based on much evidence itself.

 Models of mind or consciousness continue to occupy the brains of some of our best philosophers and scientists.
-Yet, despite the fact that the key to understanding the human mind is likely to be found in the study of the functioning human brain, some philosophers and psychologists continue to be guided by the belief that the mind can be adequately understood independently of the brain.
+Yet, despite the fact that the key to understanding the human mind is likely to be found in the study of the functioning and evolution of the human brain, some philosophers and psychologists continue to be guided by the belief that the mind can be adequately understood independently of the brain.
 It seems obvious to most scientists that the human brain is a product of millions of years of evolution and is intimately related to the brains of all species from which our species is descended.
 Somewhere near the beginning of the chain of beings with brains were creatures who did not possess self-consciousness, much less anything like the complex brain modules (some thirty in all) that make up the visual system of the modern human.
 The notion that consciousness could have emerged from basic biological processes over millions of years conflicts with the notion, favored by many, of an independent consciousness created by another consciousness--albeit one of infinite power--with the capacity to exist in a body and outside of a body when the body dies.
 To the materialist, there is no need to posit a consciousness or mind as the creator of the minds that we humans call our own.
 The human mind may not be able to fathom how the universe came to be or how it exists without any beginning, but positing a mind that brought the universe into being or which has existed forever just pushes the incomprehensibility up to another level.
 We may not be able to understand how self-consciousness emerges from neural networks, but positing an immaterial self piloting the material body through life and leaving that body at death just pushes our non-understanding up a notch.
 It explains nothing and seems attractive mainly because it is consistent with the notion of life after death.
 Instead of asking what is the evidence for this immaterial mental substance, we might better ask "what makes the idea of immortality attractive?"
 There are some obvious pros, of course.
 You could be with the ones you love forever.
 You could see your parents and dead relatives and friends again.
 Is there a down side to immortality?
 I'd say the downside is nearly infinite even without considering concepts like eternal hellfire, but each of us should figure out this kind of thing for ourselves.
 Then, there is the notion that, as Steven Pinker put it, "the doctrine of a life-to-come is not such an uplifting idea after all because it necessarily devalues life on earth."

 mind-body medicine & mind-body science